HomeBlogBest Party Boat & Pontoon Boat Rentals on Lake Tahoe (2026)

 • Waterslide, water toys & sound system

 Pontoons are scientifically designed for sipping beer, swim breaks and blasting your favorite playlist.
-But, this ride also offers a ski tow bar and fish finder setup if you feel like some extra curricular activities.
-Otherwise, it’s perfect for motoring out to Emerald Bay, picking a calm spot to anchor and enjoying the very best of a Lake Tahoe summer with all of yours buds.
+But, this ride also offers a ski tow bar and fish finder setup if you feel like some extracurricular activities.
+Otherwise, it’s perfect for motoring out to Emerald Bay, picking a calm spot to anchor and enjoying the very best of a Lake Tahoe summer with all of your buds.

 Zephyr Cove Marina: The Weekender Pontoon Rental

-There’s pontoon boats, and then there’s The Weekender.
-A 12-person, double decker beast of a boat complete with BBQ, water slide, bar area and a bathroom, it is, quite simply, the boat of all boats.
+There are pontoon boats, and then there’s The Weekender.
+A 13-person, double decker beast of a boat complete with BBQ, water slide, bar area and a bathroom, it is, quite simply, the boat of all boats.
 Conveniently located at the Zephyr Cove Marina, this is a great rental option for anyone staying in the South Lake Tahoe area.

 • Additional fuel surcharge